Fighting game: Origins (1970s to early 1980s)

-Fighting games find their origins in martial arts films, especially Bruce Lee's Hong Kong martial arts films which featured concepts that would be foundational to fighting games.
-These include Game of Death (1972), which had Lee fighting a series of bosses, and Enter the Dragon (1973), which was about an international martial arts tournament.
-The genre also drew inspiration from Japanese martial arts works, including the manga and anime series Karate Master (1971–1977), as well as Sonny Chiba's The Street Fighter (1974).
+The first fighting games were fundamentally inspired by martial arts films, especially Bruce Lee's Hong Kong action cinema.
+Films include Game of Death (1972), where Lee fights a series of bosses, and Enter the Dragon (1973), about an international martial arts tournament.
+Other inspiration is Japanese martial arts works, including the manga and anime series Karate Master (1971–1977), and Sonny Chiba's The Street Fighter (1974).

-The earliest video games which involved fist-fighting were boxing games, before martial arts fighting games later emerged, featuring battles between characters with fantastic abilities and complex special maneuvers.
-Sega's black-and-white boxing game Heavyweight Champ, released for arcades in 1976, is considered the first video game to feature fist fighting.
-Vectorbeam's arcade video game Warrior (1979) is another title sometimes credited as one of the first fighting games; in contrast to Heavyweight Champ and most later titles, Warrior was based on sword fighting duels and used a bird's-eye view.
-Sega's jidaigeki-themed arcade action game Samurai, released in March 1980, featured a boss battle where the samurai player character confronts a boss samurai in one-on-one sword-fighting combat.
+Before martial arts games, the earliest video games with fist-fighting are boxing games, featuring battles between characters with fantastic abilities and complex special maneuvers.
+Sega's black-and-white boxing game Heavyweight Champ, released for arcades in 1976, is considered the first video game with fist fighting, but it was still considered a sports game.
+Vectorbeam's arcade video game Warrior (1979) is sometimes credited as one of the first fighting games; in contrast to Heavyweight Champ and most later games, Warrior is based on sword fighting duels and uses a bird's-eye view.
+Sega's jidaigeki-themed arcade action game Samurai, released in March 1980, features a boss battle where the samurai player character confronts a boss samurai in one-on-one sword-fighting combat.

-One-on-one boxing games appeared on consoles with Activision's Atari VCS game Boxing, released in July 1980, and Sega's SG-1000 game Champion Boxing (1983), which was Yu Suzuki's debut title at Sega.
-Nintendo's arcade game Punch-Out, developed in 1983 and released in February 1984, was a boxing game that featured a behind-the-character perspective, maneuvers such as blocking and dodging, and stamina meters that deplete when getting hit and replenish with successful strikes.
+One-on-one boxing games appeared on consoles with Activision's Atari VCS game Boxing, released in July 1980, and Sega's SG-1000 game Champion Boxing (1983), which is Yu Suzuki's debut at Sega.
+Nintendo's arcade game Punch-Out was developed in 1983 and released in February 1984, as a boxing game featuring a behind-the-character perspective, maneuvers such as blocking and dodging, and stamina meters that are depleted or replenished by blows.